Penn State Health Offers Latest Innovations in Benign Prostatic Hyperplasia Treatment

 Although TURP has been the most common procedure performed for BPH, other minimally invasive procedures offered at Penn State Health are also gaining in popularity due to promising results with lower potential morbidity.

-Dr. John J. Knoedler, an assistant professor in the Division of Urology at Penn State College of Medicine, performs the Holmium Laser Enucleation of Prostate (HoLEP) procedure, in which a laser is used to remove overgrown tissue from the prostate.
+Dr. John J. Knoedler, an assistant professor in the Department of Urology at Penn State College of Medicine, performs the Holmium Laser Enucleation of Prostate (HoLEP) procedure, in which a laser is used to remove overgrown tissue from the prostate.
 The tissue fragments are pushed into the bladder, where they are morcellated by a device prior to being evacuated.

 The HoLEP procedure can be used for an enlarged prostate of any size, but it’s among the best choice for exceptionally large prostate glands that weigh more than 80 grams.
 The technique has a low likelihood of postprocedural bleeding (1%), making it a good option for patients who take anticoagulant medications or who have bleeding disorders.